coledobmeier/cole-dobmeier/README.md

 # My GitHub Portfolio

 Welcome to my GitHub portfolio!
 Below are some of my key projects.
-Each repository highlights a different aspect of my programming expertise, from web development to machine learning.
+Each repository highlights a different aspect of my programming expertise, from python scripts to breadboard circuits.
 Feel free to explore, fork, or contribute!

 ## 📂 Featured Projects